-Ongoing issues with read-across
+EPA Ongoing issues with read-across

-- Although there is much guidance for developing read-across assessment, acceptance remains an issue, not helped since read-across still remains a subjective, expert driven assessment. - One issue thwarting acceptance relates to the "uncertainty of the readacross prediction". - As such there have been many efforts to identify the sources of uncertainty in read-across, characterise them in a consistent manner and identify practical strategies to address and reduce those uncertainties. - Notable in these efforts have been the development of frameworks for the assessment of read-across, evaluating the utility of New Approach Methods (NAMs). - Quantifying uncertainty and performance of read-across is still a need as are ways to better characterise different similarity contexts (metabolism, reactivity etc.)
+- Lots of guidance for developing read-across assessment, acceptance an issue, not helped since read-across still remains a subjective, expert driven assessment. - One issue thwarting acceptance related to the "uncertainty of the readacross prediction". - Many efforts undertaken to identify the sources of uncertainty in readacross, characterise them in a consistent manner and identify practical strategies to address and reduce those uncertainties. - Notable in these efforts have been the development of frameworks for the assessment of read-across & evaluating the utility of New Approach Methods (NAMs). - Quantifying uncertainty and performance of read-across is still a need as are ways to better characterise different similarity contexts (metabolism, reactivity etc.)

-Other Read-Across Tools
+Read-Across Tools